SasLuca/rayfork/README.md

 You can also open the project in CLion and compile and run it.
 Several Raylib [examples](https://www.raylib.com/examples.html) have been ported to rayfork and more will be ported.

-# Current status

-Currently only the Raylib renderer has been forked into `rayfork_renderer.h`.
+# Changes from Raylib

-Regarding `rayfork_renderer.h` this is a non-exhaustive list of changes and things to be aware of:
+This is a non-exhaustive list of changes and things to be aware of:
 - Only the OpenGL33 and OpenglES2 graphics backends work.
 Opengl22 has issues with font rendering (at least with the default font) and the Opengl1 just doesn't work.
 - Support for VR was removed, might be added again later on.
 - Input was removed since that is dependent on the platform layer.